 4. Select delivery methods judiciously: Using local transport and vehicle companies to fulfill local orders is an efficient and cost-effective option.
 This means you use local delivery services, drivers, and warehouses.
 Not only do they know the area well, but it also cuts delivery costs.
 Additionally, it is likely that such a local network already has knowledge of customers in the area and can use it to service them better and build lasting relationships for you.

 5. Offer various modes of secure payment: Online payment can typically create fear of technology and security fears.
-Be sure to not only use secure methods of payment but also make available all payments options so that you offer the consumer his preferred choice.
-Remember, that failure to provide ample payment options typically cause a high rate of cart abandonment.
+Be sure to not only use secure methods of payment but also make available all payment options so that you offer the consumer his preferred choice.
+Remember, that failure to provide ample payment options typically causes a high rate of cart abandonment.

 6. Website and App design: Your customer will be ordering online via your e-commerce website or App.
 Make sure your UI and UX are well designed, uncomplicated, and efficient.
 If a customer has to struggle through the ordering process, you are taking away an important benefit of the hyperlocal model, i.e., convenience and speed!